feifeiji89/attribution-reporting-api/AGGREGATE.md

 }
 ```

-The first budget name from the trigger that matches the source's filter data
+The first named budget from the trigger that matches the source's filter data
 will be selected.
 If there is no budget name specified or no matching filters, the
 `L1` contribution budget will still be applied.